 In order to observe and characterize the effect of turbulence in airborne transmission, extensive CFD simulations are executed.
 Thus, statistical data for the received particles are obtained and employed to derive the probability of infection.
-Our statistical analysis shows that modeling the effect of turbulence on infections is not straightforward, since the probability density function of received particles are modeled by multi-modal distributions, i.e., weighted addition of normal and Weibull distributions.
-Lastly, it is shown that the increment
+Our statistical analysis shows that modeling the effect of turbulence on infections is not straightforward, since the probability density function (pdf) of received particles are modeled by multi-modal distributions, i.e., weighted addition of normal and Weibull distributions.
+Additionally, it is shown that aerosols are more effective than large droplets for 1.5 m in reception and the increment of the ambient airflow increases the probability of infection.
+Moreover, the end-toend impulse response of the turbulent air-based MC channel is characterized.
+While for lower air velocities ($v{air} = 0.1$ m/s and $v{air} = 0.3$ m/s) its pdf is multi-modal, i.e., weighted sum of normal distributions, it has a uni-modal stable distribution for $v{air} = 0.5$ m/s.